 The answer is yes and there are many people in the UK doing just that!

-Lawn mowing can be a test of a scythers skill, it takes some thought and practice to do well.
+Lawn mowing can be a test of a scythers skill.

 Lawns as we know them arose in 17th century England at the homes of large, wealthy landowners.

 Beyond the ha-ha, vegetation was controlled with livestock.
 Close to their homes landowners employed teams of scythers to create close cropped lawns.
 Only the rich could afford to pay for the labour needed, so a lawn was a mark of wealth and status.